Tanyboy3333/DataDoc-AI/README.md

 # 🦙 DataDoc AI – AI-Powered Document Q&A Chatbot

-Welcome to **DocuLlama AI**, an intelligent web application that allows you to upload a document and interact with it through a conversational chatbot powered by state-of-the-art Large Language Models (LLMs).
+Welcome to **DataDoc AI**, an intelligent web application that allows you to upload a document and interact with it through a conversational chatbot powered by state-of-the-art Large Language Models (LLMs).
 Simply upload your document and start asking questions — the AI will respond with accurate, contextually relevant answers.

 This project leverages powerful AI APIs and frameworks, including: